eLtMosen/asteroid-dodger/README.md

 - Accelerometer control of the X-Axis
 - Player turns red when hit
 - Player turns blue when collecting a +1 life power up.
+- Game can be paused by taping the screen

 https://github.com/user-attachments/assets/14be49db-a2c0-466b-8402-caf0e3f773f0